What’s going on with M&S Oxford Street?

-Marks and Spencer have been embroiled in a dispute with the government that has raised questions around sustainability and the built environment.
-Here’s what’s happened.
+Marks and Spencer have been embroiled in a dispute with the government for four years that has raised questions around sustainability and the built environment.
+Here’s the latest.

 On Oxford Street in London, the future of a clothing brand’s flagship store has spiralled into a heated debate about the future of the built environment.